Governance and Protection of Rights

 How we help

-- IRC community reconstruction programs have helped 2 million people in eastern Congo rebuild their homes and elect local redevelopment communities.
+- IRC community reconstruction programs have helped 2 million people in eastern Democratic Reublic of Congo rebuild their homes and elect local redevelopment communities.

 - Since 2003, the IRC has worked to alleviate poverty and improve local governance in 1,400 villages in rural Afghanistan.

 - In the Central African Republic, the IRC is training former members of armed rebel groups in human rights and international humanitarian law.

 - In Burundi, the IRC is working to strengthen local community groups as a part of a national process to decentralize government.

 The IRC has produced a briefing paper that explores the lessons learned from the introduction of the "community scorecard" in the Tuungane program in Congo, the IRC’s largest Community-Driven Reconstruction program.
 Community scorecards are often conceived as a tool to exact greater accountability and responsiveness from service providers, as well as being a strong instrument for community empowerment.
 However, little is known about the impact of this type of social accountability tool, and even less so in conflict-affected and fragile contexts like that of eastern Congo.